-It’s Christmas week and we’re continuing our Holidays Around the World Series by heading down under to see how they celebrate Christmas in Australia.
+My kids always love learning about holidays around the world.
+In this article we head down under to see how they celebrate Christmas in Australia.
 I’m excited to have Paula from Contented Traveller sharing the Australian Christmas traditions with us.

 Christmas in Australia

-Christmas in Australia is a little different than in the northern hemisphere as here it is summer.
+Christmas in Australia is a little different in the Southern Hemisphere as here it is summer.
 Schools have closed for the 6 weeks of summer holidays, and many people take time off work to take advantage of the public holidays.

 The day after Christmas Day is Boxing Day, which is a public holiday, and then a week later it is New Years Eve and then New Years Day, another public holiday.
 Suffice to say that everyone is in the Christmas spirit with so many days off work, the kids finished their school year, and it is summer.